ozalpozqur/altogic-auth-angular/README.md

 ## Introduction
 [Altogic](https://www.altogic.com) is a Backend as a Service (BaaS) platform and provides a variety of services in modern web and mobile development.
 Most modern applications using Angular or other libraries/frameworks require knowing the identity of a user.
 And this necessity allows an app to securely save user data and session in the cloud and provide more personalized functionalities and views to users.

 Altogic has an authentication service that integrates and implements well in JAMstack apps.
-It has a ready-to-use [Javascript client library](https://www.npmjs.com/package/altogic), and it supports many authentication providers such as email/password, phone number, magic link, and OAuth providers like Google, Facebook, Twitter, Github, etc.,
+It has a ready-to-use [Javascript client library](https://www.npmjs.com/package/altogic), and it supports many authentication providers such as email/password, phone number, magic link, and OAuth providers like Google, Facebook, Twitter, Github, Apple etc.,

 In this tutorial, we will implement email/password authentication with Angular and take a look at how as a Angular developer, we build applications and integrate with Altogic Authentication.